kartik0905/organ-donation/README.md

 ---

 <div align="center">
-  Built with ❤️ to save lives through technology
+  Built with ❤️ by Kartik
 </div>